belonel/cloth-virtual-try-on-using-stable-diffusion/readme.md

 State of the art solutions [[1](https://paperswithcode.com/task/virtual-try-on)] use GAN architecture and mostly doesn’t seem to work great on an out of the dataset photos.

-Here's an example of using a GAN model from the [HR-VITON paper](https://paperswithcode.com/paper/high-resolution-virtual-try-on-with) with pre-trained weights from the paper's GitHub repository.
+Here's an example of using a GAN model from [HR-VITON paper](https://paperswithcode.com/paper/high-resolution-virtual-try-on-with) with pre-trained weights from the paper's GitHub repository.

 | ![Person image from a training dataset](readme_imgs/IMAGE_2023-02-17_125128.jpg)   |      ![Custom cloth image](readme_imgs/IMAGE_2023-02-17_125150.jpg)      |  ![GAN try-on result](readme_imgs/IMAGE_2023-02-17_125153.jpg) |
 |:----------:|:-------------:|:------:|